wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

 ##### 20 Codes of practice

-*   (1AA) The Minister may direct the Secretary to prepare, and submit for the Minister's approval in accordance with this section, a statement, amendment, or revocation referred to in subsection (1) that relates to a particular health and safety issue.

-    (1) The Secretary may from time to time publish in the _Gazette_ notice that the Secretary has asked the Minister to approve---
+*   (1) WorkSafe may from time to time issue any instrument (a _code of practice_) that is---

     *   (a) a statement of preferred work practices or arrangements; or

-    *   (aa) a statement of preferred aims, arrangements, practices, or principles (or any 2 or more of those matters) for the design of plant, protective clothing, or protective equipment, of any kind or description; or
+    *   (b) a statement of preferred aims, arrangements, practices, or principles (or any 2 or more of those matters) for the design of plant, protective clothing, or protective equipment, of any kind or description; or

-    *   (ab) a statement of preferred arrangements, characteristics, components, configurations, elements, or states (or any 2 or more of those matters) for manufactured plant, manufactured protective clothing, or manufactured protective equipment, of any kind or description; or
+    *   (c) a statement of preferred arrangements, characteristics, components, configurations, elements, or states (or any 2 or more of those matters) for manufactured plant, manufactured protective clothing, or manufactured protective equipment, of any kind or description; or

-    *   (ac) a statement of preferred characteristics for any manufactured or processed substance used or capable of being used---
+    *   (d) a statement of preferred characteristics for any manufactured or processed substance used or capable of being used---

         *   (i) in or in connection with any protective clothing or protective equipment; or